 Dataddo offers an industry-leading availability guarantee for all clusters used for production deployments.

-Dataddo regularly undergoes independent verification of platform security, privacy, and compliance controls.
-Our strong and growing focus on standards conformance and compliance will help you meet your regulatory and policy objectives.
+Dataddo regularly undergoes independent external verification for platform security, privacy, and compliance.
+Our growing commitment to standards and compliance supports your regulatory goals:

-To ensure the security of your data, we use role-based access controls (RBAC) that limit system access to a small group of Dataddo reliability engineers.
-To further secure access, we require multi-factor authentication (MFA) through a secure bastion host, and we log all actions for auditing purposes.
+Our role-based access controls (RBAC) are meticulously designed, restricting system access to a small group of Dataddo reliability engineers.
+With multi-factor authentication (MFA) through a secure bastion host, every access is logged for auditing purposes.

-Access to client data is granted only by senior management during service reliability issues.
-We regularly audit access logs, permissions, and entitlements to ensure that access is granted only when necessary.
+Senior management grants access to client data only during service reliability concerns.
+Access logs, permissions, and entitlements are regularly audited to ensure that access is granted only when necessary.

-Users can access action-level logs by clicking on the three dots next to a source, or flow and selecting Show Logs.
+Users can access action-level logs by clicking on the three dots button next to a data source or data flow and selecting Show Logs.